nolash/partitionhider/mbr-decrypt-and-hide/README.md

 * dump and encrypt a partition
 * dump the partition table entry for that partition
 * create an ext4 fs with the two scripts, plus device/partition information, the data offset, encryption password and size of data, and encrypt it
     - this fs will be 1000 times the sector size.
+When encrypted 32 magic ccrypt bytes will be prepended.
 * write this data to the start sector pos of the partition, immediately following each other:
     - the encrypted script/data fs
     - the partition table entry